swax/NAISYS/docs/005-multi-machine-redux.md

 ### Design

-Runner connects to hub via WebSocket.
+NAISYS instance connects to hub via WebSocket as a client.
 All data operations go through the hub API.
-Runner has no local database.
-The hub owns the database, manages all persistent state, and controls which agents run on which runners.
+The instance has no local database.
+The hub owns the database, manages all persistent state, and controls which agents run on which instances.

-### Hub Database: Runners & Assignment
+### Hub Database: Hosts & Assignment

-The hub database has two tables for runner management:
+The hub database uses the existing `hosts` table for NAISYS instance tracking, plus a `user_hosts` mapping table:

 ```
-runners
+hosts
   id          String    @id       // ULID
-  name        String  @unique   // e.g., "runner-east-1"
+  name        String    @unique   // NAISYS_HOSTNAME
   last_active DateTime?           // Updated from heartbeat
-  updated_at  DateTime @updatedAt
+  created_at  DateTime  @default(now())

-user_runners
+user_hosts
-  user_id     String            // FK to users
+  user_id     String    @id       // FK to users
-  runner_id   String            // FK to runners
+  host_id     String              // FK to hosts
-  @@id([user_id, runner_id])    // Composite PK
+  created_at  DateTime  @default(now())
 ```

-- Both hub and runner have `HUB_ACCESS_KEY` in their `.env` files.
+- Both hub and NAISYS instance have `HUB_ACCESS_KEY` in their `.env` files.
 If they match, the connection is accepted
-- Runners are not pre-registered.
-On first `runner.register`, hub creates the runner entry automatically
+- Hosts are not pre-registered.
+On first connection, hub creates the host entry automatically using the instance's hostname
-- Users (agents) are assigned to one or more runners via `user_runners`
+- Users (agents) can be assigned to specific hosts via `user_hosts`.
+If a user has no `user_hosts` entries, they can run on any host
-- On `runner.register`, hub validates the access key, auto-creates the runner if new, and returns the configs for users assigned to that runner
+- On connection, hub validates the access key, auto-creates the host if new, and returns the configs for users assigned to (or allowed on) that host
-- A user assigned to multiple runners can be started on any of them (hub picks first available)

 ### Agent Start Flow (Hub Mode)

 When an agent calls `ns-agent start <username>`:

 ```
-1. Runner sends agent.start request to hub
+1. NAISYS instance sends agent.start request to hub
 2. Hub looks up the user
-3. Hub queries user_runners for assigned runners
+3. Hub queries user_hosts for assigned hosts (if none, all hosts are eligible)
-4. Hub picks the first connected runner that has capacity
+4. Hub picks the first connected eligible host that has capacity
-   (could be the same runner or a different one)
+   (could be the same instance or a different one)
-5. Hub pushes agent.start { userId, config, taskDescription } to target runner
+5. Hub pushes agent.start { userId, config, taskDescription } to target instance
-6. Target runner starts the agent locally
+6. Target instance starts the agent locally via its agent manager
 ```

 In local mode, `ns-agent start` just starts the agent directly in-process.
 No hub involved.